BECOME A POWER-USER 🏆 Maximize the full potential of WhatConverts! Learn How

 Sign up here for a free 14-day WhatConverts trial.
 You can also request a 30-minute live demo, where we’ll answer your questions and show you how to track marketing ROI.

-You can see that someone came from an organic search and completed a goal, but you don’t know who that person is.
+You can see that someone came from an organic search and completed a goal, but you can't tell if they represent a $500 opportunity or a $50,000 opportunity.
+Without this crucial information, you can't accurately calculate your marketing ROI.

 To measure marketing ROI, you must tie individual leads to marketing campaigns.
-You need to know that a lead worth $10,000 in potential sales called your business after seeing a Google Ad.
-WhatConverts can provide these types of reports.
+You need to know that a lead worth $10,000 in potential sales called your business after seeing a Google Ad or reading a specific blog post.

 marketing roi tips